Skip to main content

 Components

-Custom Components or just user-defined Components in FlutterFlow are custom widgets you create to meet specific needs in your app.
-These components can be designed using FlutterFlow's drag-and-drop interface, allowing you to create reusable UI elements.
+Components are reusable widgets you create to meet the specific needs of your app.
 This approach ensures consistency, saves time, and simplifies maintenance across your project.

 Creating a component from scratch